16 Jan Celebration of the Holidays Adventure

 Happy New Year 2019 full of celebrations of family traditions!

-At the beginning of the Holiday season of 2018, Tatiana from 24joyzd.com and I we started an exciting Holiday adventure.
-The challenged involved cooking a family recipe.
+At the beginning of the Holiday season of 2018, Tatiana from www.24joyzd.com and I started an exciting Holiday adventure.
+We put out a challenge involving cooking a family recipe.
 Why?
-Because we wanted to create awareness of traditions and hoped to have a very positive impact in people’s live.
+Because we wanted to create awareness of traditions and hoped to have a very positive impact in people’s lives.

-With this challenge we have been touched with what people have shared with us.
-As a cook with passion for traditional and healthy cooking, it made me very happy to see how some of you keep recipes from your grandmother and also to see how you revive your childhood memories by cooking a family recipe.
+We have been touched with what people have shared with us as part of the challenge.
+As a cook with passion for traditional and healthy cooking, it made me very happy to see how some of you keep recipes from your grandmother and also how you revive your childhood memories by cooking a family recipe.

 I want to thank you for all who participated.
-Thanks for your generosity and for inspiring other people sending photos of your homemade food made with so much love.
-My hope is that you all get inspired to cook at home, share it with your love ones and start creating meaningful memories in your kitchen and life.
+Thanks for your generosity and for inspiring other people with photos of your homemade food made with so much love.
+My hope is that you all get inspired to cook at home, share it with your loved ones and start creating meaningful memories in your kitchen and life.

-Now let me share a piece of memory of my family Christmas meal…
+Now let me share a memory from my family Christmas meal…

 Recipe for a Catalan Christmas Deboned Stuffed chicken: